Notion Note Taking: A Beginner's Guide

 • etc.

-1. Click the down arrow next to the "New" blue button, and then click "New Template".
+1. Click the down arrow next to the "New" blue button, and then click "New Template"

 Here's an example:

-Remember, complex systems can be discouraging.
+Overall, try to keep it simple.
+It should be enjoyable, as complex systems can be discouraging.
 Focus on what's essential, and you'll find yourself returning to it more frequently.

 Conclusion